Chris-Max-P/Chris-Max-P.github.io/README.md

 - `Node.js`
 - `C#` with `ASP.NET Core`

-In order to be able to create beautiful interfaces with a good user experience, I employ design principles and think about interaction and information design.
-In general, I always have the user in mind when I develop software.
+In developing software there are two essential building blocks: user experience and developer experience.
+Clean coding and documenting provides good developer experience and is necessary for developing functioning, performant and effective software together.
+Using design principles for UI and UX and utilitzing fields as interaction and information design is necessary to provide a great user experience.

-This approach of design thinking is rounded up by a good portion of system thinking - having the big picture in mind when working on the small ones.
+I complement this approach of design thinking with system thinking - having the big picture in mind when working on the small ones.
 This makes my work very holistic.